Protesters disrupt hedge fund conference in midtown Manhattan

-NEW YORK (Reuters) - Roughly 400 hedge fund managers, investors, lawyers and journalists got something that was not on the lunchtime menu at an industry conference on Monday when roughly two dozen protesters interrupted the meal, shouting out prominent names of attendees and demanding better wages at fast-food restaurants.
+NEW YORK, April 13 (Reuters) - Roughly 400 hedge fund managers, investors, lawyers and journalists got something that was not on the lunchtime menu at an industry conference on Monday when roughly two dozen protesters interrupted the meal, shouting out prominent names of attendees and demanding better wages at fast-food restaurants.

 Shouting “Burger King, Mickey Ds” and holding signs saying “Dignity at Darden, No poverty wages,” the protesters trooped through the ballroom at the Crowne Plaza hotel in Manhattan, interrupting the 13D Monitor’s Active-Passive Investor Summit at 1 p.m.
 (EDT).